PURPOSE:

 SCOPE:

 This policy does not apply to the public sidewalks adjacent to the public streets.
-Separate policies regulating the time, place, and manner of an activity may apply, as well as separate policies governing interior spaces or OPL offices, parking areas, and grassed areas.
+Separate policies regulating the time, place, and manner of an activity and governing interior spaces of OPL offices, parking areas, and grassed areas may apply.

 POLICY:

-Leafleting, political campaigning, exhibition of signs, petition signature gathering, political or charitable fund raising, and other expressive activity is permitted on the exterior areas of OPL property, including the connecting walkways, to the extent otherwise permitted by law.
+Leafletting, political campaigning, exhibiting signs, petition signature gathering, political or charitable fundraising, and other expressive activity are permitted on the exterior areas of OPL property, including the walkways, to the extent otherwise permitted by law.
 Such activity will not be permitted:

-• In any way that obstructs or otherwise interferes with access to the buildings which typically includes an area five feet laterally from the sides of entrances and exits and ten feet in front of entrances and exits
+- In any way that obstructs or otherwise interferes with access to the buildings which typically includes an area five feet laterally from the sides of entrances and exits and 10 feet in front of entrances and exits

-OPL staff and security personnel shall have responsibility for enforcing this policy.
-The Omaha Police Department will be responsible for enforcement of criminal laws.
+OPL staff and security personnel are responsible for enforcing this policy.
+Violations of this policy could result in loss of library privileges or access.
+The Omaha Police Department will be responsible for the enforcement of criminal laws.

 Approved by the Board of Trustees